'He's Not A Psychopath,' Says Friend Of Austin Bombings Suspect

 A friend of the suspect, Jeremiah Jensen, describes Conditt as shy, smart and thoughtful.
 Jensen attended church and says he was "pretty good friends" with Conditt in 2012 and 2013.
 Jensen says Conditt never exhibited tendencies that made him think he'd be "capable of something like this."

-Conditt died after triggering his own explosion as a SWAT swat team closed in on him.
 Austin, Texas had been on edge for nearly a month after a series of five bombings — which authorities believed were connected — killed two and injured several others.

 "When I met Mark, he was pretty rough around the edges, came off as dominant, pugnacious in nature," Jensen told NPR member station KERA, where he was once an intern.
 But after getting to know him, Jensen says, "he started to soften, I really started to see him bloom. ...
 I always thought he was going to bloom into a productive person."